ifyio/next-flat-routes/README.md

 With the introduction of [Next.js 13][nextjs], a new folder-based routing mechanism was unveiled.
 While this approach offers powerful and flexible routing capabilities, it brings with it the challenge of managing deeply nested route files.
 In large projects with a myriad of routes, locating a specific route or deciphering the intricate structure of the application becomes increasingly complex.

-Enter `n-route`.
+Enter `next-flat-routes`.

-Designed specifically for Next.js 13, `n-route` is a CLI tool that allows developers to work with a flat route file structure that is easier to manage and understand.
-With `n-route` your routes can be structured like this:
+Designed specifically for Next.js 13, `next-flat-routes` is a CLI tool that allows developers to work with a flat route file structure that is easier to manage and understand.
+With `next-flat-routes` your routes can be structured like this:

 ```
 app/